kipe-io/kipes-sdk/README.md

 ## Requirements

-- Java 8 or higher
+- Java 11 or higher

 ## Getting Started

-Add the Kipe dependency to your project using Maven or Gradle.
+Add the Kipes SDK dependency to your project using Maven or Gradle.

 ### Maven